FusionAuth/fusionauth-site/site/_posts/2021-09-09-how-to-set-up-single-sign-on-between-fusionauth-joomla.md

 ---
 layout: blog-post
-title: How to Set Up Single Sign On Between FusionAuth and Joomla
+title: How to Set Up Single Sign-On Between FusionAuth and Joomla
 description: In this tutorial, you’ll be learning how to implement OAuth SSO for Joomla users.
 author: Patrick Jackson
 image: blogs/advanced-threat-detection-launch/fusionauth-introduces-advanced-threat-detection-to-help-safeguard-user-identity-header-image.png